In this article, you will learn

 - File Name [49] – displays the file name of the currently loaded control file (CSV).

-- Upload/Replace CSV File [50] – allows uploading a new CSV file or replacing an existing one.
+- Upload/Replace CSV File [50] – uploads a new CSV file or replaces an existing CSV file.

-- Download [51] – enables downloading the currently uploaded CSV file (deletion is not possible).
+- Download [51] – allows downloading of the currently uploaded CSV file (deletion is not possible).

 - Delete CSV File [54] – the currently uploaded CSV file can be downloaded (but not deleted).

-- Show CSV File [55] – displays the CSV file in a list view, enabling you to check the content.
+- View CSV File [55] – displays the CSV file in a list view to enable content verification.

 - Records per Print Item [52] – defines how many records or rows from the control file are used per Print Item.
-This option is required when multiple Print Items are imposed next to each other and combined into one layout.
-The variable elements will be applied sequentially across that layout.
+This option is necessary when multiple Print Items are imposed next to each other and combined into one layout.
+Variable elements should be applied sequentially on this layout.

 2.4.
 Tab "Content"

-The tab Content defines which content is used for the variable element.
-This tab is only accessible if a variable element has been created using one of the available tools and the created element is currently selected.
+The tab Content determines which content will be used for the variable element.
+This tab is only accessible if a variable element has been created with one of the available tools and the created element is selected.

 -

-Data Source [56] – select the origin (source) or rule from which the content should be generated.
+Data Source [56] – select here the origin (source) or rule based on which the content should be generated.
 The following data sources are available:

 - String – the content can be freely defined in the text field.
-Placeholders can be used, such as entries from a CSV file, serial numbers, or a date.
+Placeholders, such as entries from a CSV file, serial numbers, or a date, can be used.

 - Date – the content is defined by a date.
-Additional settings allow the generation of dynamic dates based on parameters, as well as the selection of different date formats.
+Additional options allow generating a date dynamically based on parameters or choosing different date formats.

-- Serial Number – the content of the variable element is generated based on a serial number definition, which can be freely configured.
+- Serial Number – the content of the variable element is generated based on a serial number definition.
+The serial number can be freely configured.

 - Column Index – the content is retrieved from the CSV control file.
-By selecting a Column Index, specifies which column of the CSV file should be used for each data record.
-You can also define the starting row or whether the content should be trimmed.
+By selecting a Column Index, you specify which column in the CSV file is used for the individual record.
+It is also possible to define the starting row or whether contents should be trimmed.

-- Column Title – similar to the column index, the content is sourced from the CSV control file.
-By selecting a Column Title, you can define which column in the CSV file should be used for each individual record.
-In addition, you can specify the starting row and whether content should be trimmed.
+- Column Title – the content is retrieved from the CSV control file.
+By selecting a Column Title, you specify which column in the CSV file is used for the individual record.
+It is also possible to define the starting row or whether contents should be trimmed.

-- Definition Area [57] – depending on the selected data source, this area offers options for configuring or assembling the desired content.
+- Definition Area [57] – depending on the selected data source, this section offers options allowing the user to assemble or select the desired content.

-- Preview [58] – displays a preview of the content generated by the selected options for the current and subsequent records.
+- Preview [58] – this section displays a preview of the content that the user would generate through the chosen options for the current or subsequent records.

-Figure 8: The three areas of the tab Content with selected Data Source String
+Figure 8: The three sections of the tab Content with selected Data Source String

 Data Source "String"

-If String is selected under the option Data Source [56] (Figure 8), any desired text can be entered in the Definition Area [59], or dynamic content can be generated using placeholders [60].
+If String is selected in the option Data Source [56] (Figure 8), any desired text can be entered in the Definition Area [59], or the content can be generated dynamically using placeholders [60].

-Once a string has been defined, the user must click Update [62] to display the final string on the Print Item.
+Once a string has been defined, the user must click Update [62] to apply and display the final string on the Print Item.

 Figure 9: The tab Content with the Data Source String selected

-The user can enter any text into the input field.
-If you want to insert a placeholder into the text, one of the following two methods can be used:
+You can enter any text in the input field.
+If you want to enrich the text with a placeholder, one of the following two methods can be used:

-- Insert placeholder [60] – clicking this button opens the dialog Choose Placeholder.
+- Insert Placeholder [60] – clicking the button opens the dialog Choose Placeholder.

-- @ Symbol – insert the @ symbol also opens the dialog Choose Placeholder.
+- @ Symbol – inserting the @ symbol in the input field also opens the dialog Choose Placeholder.

 In the dialog Choose Placeholder, select the placeholder you want to use.
-When you Save the dialog, the corresponding Placeholder Code is inserted into the text field of the Definition Area [59].
-To configure the Placeholder, you can either modify the values directly within the code or place the cursor inside the sub-variable in the text and enter the corresponding values in the section Parameter Configuration [61].
+Once you Save the dialog, the corresponding Placeholder Code is inserted into the text field of the Definition Area [59].
+To parameterize the Placeholder, you can either edit the values directly in the code or place the cursor inside the sub-variable within the text and enter the corresponding values in the section Parameter Configuration [61].

 Figure 10: The dialog Choose Placeholder